suyu-emu/suyu-v0.0.4/docs/Build.md

 - Evaluate the error and find any related settings
 - See the [CPM docs](CPM.md) to see if you may need to forcefully bundle any packages

-Otherwise, feel free to ask for help in Revolt or Discord.
+Otherwise, feel free to ask for help in Stoat or Discord.

 ## Caveats